UniqueNetwork/unique_docs/docs/about/addresses/index.md

 * Network information - for example, a network-specific prefix - can be encoded in the address.
 * Input errors can be detected using a checksum to ensure the address is entered correctly.

-Thus, a Substrate address contains of chain prefix, public key, and checksum which are encoded using the base58 algorithm.
+Thus, a Substrate address contains a chain prefix, public key, and checksum, encoded using the base58 algorithm.
 The example below demonstrates this in detail.

 <Details>
 <template v-slot:header>Example</template>
 <template v-slot:body>

-Let's take a Substrate address, e.g. `yGHGXr2qCKygrxFw16XXEYRLmQwQt8RN8eMN5UuuJ17ZFPosP`.
-Using the [@unique-nft/api](https://www.npmjs.com/package/@unique-nft/api) library, we can decode the address.
+Let's take a Substrate address, e.g., `yGHGXr2qCKygrxFw16XXEYRLmQwQt8RN8eMN5UuuJ17ZFPosP`.
+We can decode the address using the [@unique-nft/api](https://www.npmjs.com/package/@unique-nft/api) library.

 ```ts:no-line-numbers
 import {UniqueUtils} from '@unique-nft/api'